tipresias/tipresias/README.md

 ### Deploy

-The app is deployed to Google Cloud with every merge/push to `main`.
+The app is deployed to DigitalOcean/AWS with every merge/push to `main`.
 You can manually deploy in two ways:

 - **Recommended:** Manually trigger a build in Travis CI via the "More options" menu.
 - Run `./scripts/deploy.sh`, but be careful with which env vars you have in your shell.